goffrie/plex/README.md

 Inside a rule, the `span!()` macro evaluates to the span of the current right-hand-side.
 However, this only works if at least one token was matched.
-If the rule matched an empty sequence, `span!()` will fail, so avoid using it in nullable rules.
+If the rule matched an empty sequence, `span!()` will panic, so avoid using it in nullable rules.

 The return type of this parser is